Geetha63/MS-Teams-Scripts/DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles/READMEfinal.md

  # Output

- Will receive pop up information of deleted teams,also it will send an email behalf of mail sender
+ Script will export the list of deleted Teams along with owners of the deleted Teams,also it will send an email to Teams owner behalf of mail sender